MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/usb-type-c-slow-charging-notification-requirements.md

 ---
 title: USB Type-C slow charging notification requirements in Windows
-description: #Required; article description that is displayed in search results. ms.date: 03/13/2023 ms.custom: template-concept
+description: This article describes how to use Windows notifications when a user plugs in a USB Type-C power source that results in a suboptimal power delivery contract. ms.date: 03/15/2023 ms.custom: template-concept
 ---

 # USB Type-C slow charging notification requirements in Windows

 With the adoption of USB Type-C, a user could employ a suboptimal power source to charge their system.
-This document describes how to use Windows notifications when a user plugs in a USB Type-C power source that results in a suboptimal power delivery contract.
+This article describes how to use Windows notifications when a user plugs in a USB Type-C power source that results in a suboptimal power delivery contract.

 ## USB Type-C charging